vinayrayapati/OpenFaSoc/PLL-gen/README.md

 <img width="568" alt="Screenshot 2022-12-06 at 11 50 40 PM" src="https://user-images.githubusercontent.com/110079631/205992583-66334602-d2d7-478d-a864-b936dd215019.png">

-- Final Gds Layout:It is left for future work to rectify the incorrect placement/routing of the two macro cells as can be observed in the layout below.This is explained in the FUTURE WORK below.
+- Final Gds Layout:   It is left for future work to rectify the incorrect placement/routing of the two macro cells as can be observed in the layout below.This is explained in the FUTURE WORK below.

 <img width="847" alt="Screenshot 2022-12-01 at 7 51 32 PM" src="https://user-images.githubusercontent.com/110079631/205996238-3a3a6b7b-8d89-4475-9782-7ce71b1c6c95.png">